 Building Progress Program

-Over the last several years, the SFMTA has made historic investments in our Muni fleet.
+Over the last several years, the San Francisco Municipal Transportation (SFMTA) has made historic investments in our Muni fleet.
 Now, it is one of the most modern and cleanest in the nation.
-These investments help us move more San Franciscans than ever and are critical in meeting our city’s ambitious climate change goals.
+These investments have helped the SFMTA move more of our customers than ever before and are critical in meeting our city’s ambitious climate change goals.

-- Expansion of Muni Metro East to store and maintain vehicles during construction of other facilities.
+- Expansion of Muni Metro East and renovation of 1399 Marin to store and maintain vehicles during construction of Potrero Yard and other facilities.

-The SFMTA held its first round public meetings in November 2017 in Civic Center, December 2018 in the Dogpatch near the Muni Metro East Yard and January near our Potrero Yard.
+In November 2017 and early 2018, the SFMTA held its first round of public meetings in various neighborhoods throughout San Francisco including Civic Center, Dogpatch near the Muni Metro East Yard and Potrero Yard.
 These meetings focused on the critical need to modernize SFMTA facilities like Muni yards, maintenance shops, and paratransit facilities.
-Additional public meetings will be held in the Summer of 2018.

 In addition to these meetings, the Building Progress team conducted stakeholder interviews or attended meetings with several organizations, including:

-If your neighborhood, merchant, or other group would like a presentation on Building Progress or any of the SFMTA’s projects, please contact Licinia.Iberri@SFMTA.com.
+If your community group would like a presentation on Building Progress, please contact Licinia.Iberri@SFMTA.com.